ACC, Big Ten, Pac-12 Alliance, and What It All Means: College Football Daily Cavalcade

 Yes, it’s probably the end of the NCAA, at least in its current role and function.

-No, this isn’t about the ACC, Big Ten and Pac-12 carving up the Big 12, because …
+No, this isn’t about the ACC, Big Ten, and Pac-12 carving up the Big 12, because …

-Yes, the Big Ten could go get any remaining Big 12 school it wants at anytime.
+Yes, the Big Ten could go get any remaining Big 12 school it wants at any time.

 And yes, the Big Ten might simply be buying time before its lawyers figure out how to steal away some of the ACC’s stronger schools.